-Ballots will be sent in early September and must be returned online or to the Office by Oct 12.
+Ballots were sent out September 12 and must be returned online or to the Office by October 12.

-We will be primarily using an online election system to tabulate our votes.
-You will receive an invitation by email and be assigned a unique access key which can only be used to vote once, and your voting choices will remain anonymous.
+We are primarily using an online election system to tabulate our votes.
+You should have received an invitation by email.
+You were assigned a unique access key which can only be used to vote once, and your voting choices will remain anonymous.

 Candidate statements below are listed by position and then alphabetically by last name.